howardh/NSCI-420/README.md

 * Saves the results from each experiment in a single .mat file
 	* Contains a map of CSDAlignment objects
 	* Key: testName as a string (3 characters with leading zeros)

+## Test5

+* Requires having run Test4 first (Uses the generated .mat file)
+* Interpolates the results to find the alignment for grating stimulus runs